 The SIMPLE IRA is a workplace account that’s only for small businesses.
 Though IRAs are traditionally for individuals, small business owners can set up a SIMPLE IRA for both themselves and their employees.
 It works similarly to other workplace plans, but it is not optional.
 If your boss sets up a SIMPLE IRA and you are eligible, you are automatically enrolled.
 The SEP-IRA is similar, but all contributions are made by the business owner, not by the employees themselves.

 Those without employees can choose a solo 401(k).
 This plan mimics a 401(k) for the self-employed or business owners with no employees.
-A solo 401(k) maximizes your contribution amount, allowing you to contribute the maximum of $19,000 per year as an employee in addition to up to 25% of your compensation as the employer.
+A solo 401(k) maximizes your contribution amount, allowing you to contribute the maximum of $20,500 per year as an employee in addition to a maximum of 25% of your compensation as the employer.

 In a defined contribution plan, like those above, your contributions and investments determine your retirement payout.
 In a defined benefit plan like a pension, your payout is determined by how long you work at the company, your age and your compensation.
 Pensions are not particularly common anymore, but if you work at an older company or for the government there is still a chance you’ll get one.